Alex Kouri: Education

 Alex Kouri graduated in Law and Political Sciences at Universidad de Lima (Lima University).
 Law Doctor candidate at Jaen University (Universidad de Jaen), Spain.
 He holds a master's degree in Security, Crisis and Emergency from IUOG (Instituto Universitario Ortega y Gasset); as well as, Intelligence and Counter-Intelligence; and, Propaganda and Psico-social Operations, in CISDE (Spain).
 He has also undertaken advanced studies in Fundamental Rights and Globalization at Universidad Complutense (Madrid, Spain).
 Additionally, he studied Administratio of Regional and Local governments at Haifa University in Israel.
 He also teaches in several Peruvian universities, in under- and post- graduate studies.

 Political career

 He began his political career as a member of the Christian People's Party, became City Manager of Callao in 1990 and a Congressman in 1993.
 He then left the CPP to found his own movement, el Movimiento Chim Pum Callao, and was elected as Provincial Mayor three times between 1996 and 2006, then President of the Regional Government of Callao.
 In February 2010 he announced his candidacy for Mayor of Lima Province, but was later excluded from election to the office.

-He is currently serving a five-year jail term on a corruption conviction which shall be re-evaluated in May–June 2017 by the Supreme Court.
-On 8 July, Alex Kouri presented a Nullity Resource, demanding the nullity of this trial and absolution of this crime.
-His case is currently held at the Segunda Sala Penal Transitoria of the Supreme Court.

-Personal life

-His parents are Luis Alberto Kouri Hanna and de Jenny Bumachar Farah.
-He is the father of 3 children with his partner in life is Andrea Llona Barreda.